ziberna/i3-py/README.md

 > advanced users and developers.

 i3-py contains tools for i3 users and Python developers.
-To avoid the confusion, I'll be refering to i3 as _i3-wm_ from here on.
+To avoid the confusion, I'll be referring to i3 as _i3-wm_ from here on.

 Install